TariqAHassan/BioVida/docs/GettingStarted.rst

 associations, a poverty of machine learning ready biomedical images persists.
 BioVida is designed to automate this process, reducing, if not eliminating, the need for data cleaning, freeing you up to focus on data analysis itself.

-While focused on image data, BioVida is able to curate a broad range of biomedical data including diagnostics, genomics and images.
+While focused on image data, BioVida is able to curate a broad range of biomedical data including diagnostics and genomics.
 Some of this is accomplished using standard programming techniques, the rest using neural networks.
 It is important to note that the neural networks are intended to operate seamlessly *behind the scenes*.
 Standard use of the library will never bring you into direct contact with anything other than their output.